Repositioning the Puget Sound Bike Share

+While the concept of a publicly accessible, shared bike program has been skillfully (and successfully) implemented in large urban locales like Chicago and New York, Seattle presented unique challenges in climate, geography, and audience.
 Given the novelty of a bike share in the Seattle area, the focus of those leading communications and marketing efforts had been on engaging stakeholders – community leaders and investors – not end users.
 And Seattleites were notably wary of the feasibility of the program in the wake of several false starts.

-Following audits of existing U.S. bike share programs and their respective markets, Urban Influence created an in-depth Brand Build, capturing what worked (and did not) for competitors, and providing a framework for branding and marketing strategy.
+The Puget Sound Bike Share needed to improve the city’s awareness of the up-and-coming transportation option and inspire confidence and excitement for the program among the likely cyclists of Seattle.
+Following audits of existing U.S. bike share programs and their respective markets, Urban Influence created an in-depth Brand Build, capturing what worked (and what didn’t) for competitors, and providing a framework for branding and marketing strategy.

 “From day one, Urban Influence listened, and the result is a brand that feels timeless, local and unique, while appealing to an incredibly diverse audience.
 From the visual design to the personality and voice, every detail of the brand feels intentional and well thought out.”